 Welcome to the department of English studies!

-My name is Britta Larson Bergstedt and I will be your course coordinator for English.
+My name is Caroline Snäckerström Sims and I will be your course coordinator for English.
 Please make sure you click all the links and read all the information in this welcome letter carefully.
-If you have questions, you can contact me by email at email@example.com .
+If you have questions, feel free to contact me by email at Caroline.Sims@hig.se.

-Starting week 45 you will have classes in both Basic Language Structure and English Didactics.
-These modules run in parallel weeks 45-49.
+These modules run in parallel.
+Starting week 45 you will have a class session in Basic Language Structure with one instructor and a class session in English Didactics with another instructor.
 Your last class in Basic Language Structure is week 49.
-Starting week 50 you will continue with classes in English Didactics and and also begin classes for Children’s Literature.
-The two modules run in parallel until the end of term.
+Starting week 50 you will continue with classes in English Didactics, but also begin classes for Children’s Literature.
+Please see the schedule in Kronox for a better overview.

 The schedule for the modules can be found in the timetable service Kronox no later than four weeks before the course starts.
 Please note that the campus and distance courses have different schedules.